jeanleecole/archive/pages/Projects/metzerott_formatted.md

 Time passed very happily until noon, when Louis trotted home, to announce to his father that it was "nice to &rsquo;vide.
 When we bofe play togevver, it's as good as if they was all mine," he said.

-For all reply, Metzerott produced a brown paper package of a charmingly mysterious shape, and watched with a lurking smile the eager little fingers struggle with the string. <p class="pagenum">Begin page 75</p>
+For all reply, Metzerott produced a brown paper package of a charmingly mysterious shape, and watched with a lurking smile the eager little fingers struggle with the string. <hr><p class="pagenum">Page 75</p>

 "Oh! what is it?" cried little Louis.